BioBridge peer advising is located in the Biology Garage - a student lounge space in Gilbert 119.

 - Coordinating outreach programs for current and prospective biology majors

 - Organizing info sessions and panels on topics related to research, grants, the major, employment, and other post-graduate opportunities

 - Offering social events where Biology majors and prospective majors can get to know each other

 - Answering questions about major requirements, policies, and procedures

 - Promoting interaction between Biology faculty and undergrad students

-If you have questions about how to declare the major, find a research position, which courses to take, or where to study away from campus while still graduating in 4 years, come by the BioBridge office hours or
+If you have questions about how to declare the major, find a research position, which courses to take, or where to study away from campus while still graduating in 4 years, come by the BioBridge office hours.

-Office hours are held during weeks 2-9 of the Autumn, Winter, and Spring quarters.
-We will be offering in-person and Zoom office hours each quarter.
-Each BioBridge peer advisor's Zoom link is in the weekly Biology newsletter.
-If you do not receive the newsletter, please send an email to the BioBridge peer advisors.
+Advising drop-ins are held during weeks 2-9 of the Autumn, Winter, and Spring quarters.
+We will be offering in-person and Zoom drop-ins each quarter.
+BioBridge Peer Advisor's Zoom link is in the weekly Biology newsletter.
+If you do not receive the newsletter, please send an email to the BioBridge Peer Advisors.